[NOTE: This article has been updated. Please see new material at the end of the article.]

 Now let’s talk about taste, texture, availability, and price.

 If you’re looking for a creamy ice cream, Halo Top is not going to win any prizes.
 It freezes hard, and says right on the container that you need to let it thaw for a few minutes before serving.
 But if it’s really important to you to control your blood sugar, Halo Top is without question your best option.
-There are 15 flavors to choose from, and none of them will kick up your blood sugar.
+There are 28 flavors to choose from, and none of them will kick up your blood sugar.
 Because of the erythritol, a sugar alcohol, Halo Top has an authentic sweetness that is a “truer sweet” than artificial sweeteners, and the product is pleasantly flavored, so the taste is good.
 My personal favorite is the Chocolate.
-But ten of the fifteen flavors are brand new, so there are many I haven’t tried.
+But their line has exploded to 28 flavors, many of which are new, so there are many I haven’t tried.

 One note on erythritol – all sugar alcohols tend to have a bit of a laxative effect, but this one seems less prone to this than some of the others (especially xylitol).
 Also, many people experience a “cooling sensation” from the erythritol – somewhat like you would get from a mint or menthol, but, for me at least, this is not very pronounced.

 Many of the larger chains are carrying Halo Top now, including Kroger, the dominant grocery chain in my part of the world.
 Whole Foods also carries it.
 The price (Oct.
 2016) can vary from $3.99 on sale to $5.99 per pint, so it is a little pricy.
 But if it helps you stay on track and reduces your temptation to eat the sugary regular stuff, it may be well worth it.